-The appearance of varicose and spider veins on one’s legs can make them look unattractive.
+The appearance of spider veins on one’s legs can make them look unattractive.
 It is probably every woman’s dilemma to have venous legs, especially when their wardrobe permits them to expose those legs.
 Sporting venous legs in public can be embarrassing and uncomfortable.
 However, a solution to this problem has already been invented – that is, sclerotherapy.

 Sclerotherapy in Fresno

-This non-surgical procedure has already been widely to eliminate varicose veins, especially spider veins.
+This non-surgical procedure has already been widely to eliminate spider veins.
 Having one to six treatments, this is usually an alternative to surgery.
 Each session of the entire treatment can already eliminate 50% to 80% of the noticeable veins on a patient’s leg.
 But the results would still depend on the client’s compliance after therapy.

 Immediately following procedure, the patient may already resume to her daily activities.
 Post-treatment, the patient is advised to walk around for at least 30 minutes while a 10-minute walk is advised to those patients who still has an hour or more of travel right after treatment.
 This walking routine is recommended for six weeks since this exercise reduces the pressure in one’s superficial veins, minimizing the post-procedural risk of thrombophlebitis or deep vein thrombosis to the patient.